UPPMAX/naiss_file_transfer_course/docs/faq/README.md

 Run it.
 If it shows up, you've installed MobaXterm.

-??? attendtion "I cannot install MobaXterm on my Windows computer"
+??? attention "I cannot install MobaXterm on my Windows computer"

     - Use the **Command prompt**.
 Use it by typing ``cmd`` in the _Windows Search window_.